johanhedin/nanoca/doc/smartcard.md

     $ pkcs15-tool --list-keys --list-public-keys --list-certificates

 Note that the IDs are all the same for the objects.
 This is expected because they all belong together.
+An object is uniquely identified by the combination of id and object type (cert, pubkey, privkey).

 Remove certificate and key from the card
 ====
-It is possible to remove a certificate and key from a card.
+It is possible to remove a certificate and a key from a card.
 Fist you need to find the ID for the certificate/key to remove:

     $ pkcs15-tool --list-keys --list-public-keys --list-certificates